How to Choose a Good Blog Name (11 Practical Tips)

 • Change the domain name:

 If you change your blog name, most likely you will also need to change your domain name.
-Changing a domain name is very risky business as it may lead to traffic loss.
-This means you will need to implement all the necessary steps so that Google and other search engines still love your (new) blog as much they did your previous blog.
+Changing a domain name is risky as it may lead to traffic loss.
+This means you will need to implement all the necessary steps so that Google and other search engines still love your (new) blog as much as they did your previous blog.

 • Change social media accounts: